What is gerontology?

-Gerontology is the multidisciplinary study of the aging processes and individuals as they grow from middle age through later life.
+Gerontology is the multidisciplinary study of the aging processes and individuals as they are affected by lifespan changes.
 It includes:

-- The study of physical, mental and social changes in older people as they age.
+- The study of physical, mental and social changes in people as they age.

 - The investigation of the changes in society resulting from our aging population.